 - Radiography or CT Scan.
 Radiographs or CT scan images of the head and/or teeth may be useful in cases where traumatic or cancerous causes of the dog’s clinical signs are suspected.
 They may not be particularly useful in chronic cases of MMM.

 In-depth Information on Treatment

-Atlantoaxial instability is a serious problem that requires dedicated and observant owners.
-Optimal treatment for your dog requires a combination of home and professional veterinary care.
-Follow-up can be critical, especially if your pet does not rapidly improve.
+Optimal treatment for your dog involves a combination of home and professional veterinary care.
+Follow-up can be critical, especially if your dog does not rapidly improve.